How to Compare Car Insurance Rates 2025

 Most expensive states for car insurance

-StateFull-coverage average annual premiumCheapest full-coverage planCheapest full-coverage plan rates
+StateFull-coverage average annual rateCheapest full-coverage planCheapest full-coverage plan rate

 If you live in a no-fault state and are injured in a car accident, you need to contact your insurance company no matter who caused the crash.
 Your personal injury protection (PIP) coverage will help cover your medical bills.

 Car insurance rates can be higher in no-fault states.
-The following are no-fault states:
+No-fault states include:

 A state’s minimum-coverage requirements for car insurance can also impact how much you pay compared to someone in a different state.